A Polygon Pour (brighter red) being used to create a large GND area on a board.

 While the options are the same in the dialog and the panel, the order and placement of the options may differ slightly.

 Press Ctrl+Q to toggle the units of measurement currently used in the panel between metric (mm) and imperial (mil).
-This only affects the display of measurements in the panel; it does not change the measurement unit specified for the board, which is configured in the Units setting in the Properties panel when there are no objects selected in the editing workspace.
+This only affects the display of measurements in the panel; it does not change the measurement unit specified for the board, which is configured in the Units setting in the Properties panel when there are no objects selected in the editing design space.

 Polygon Fill Modes